Other Terms and Conditions

 2.2.4 A Merchant must not impose, as a condition of Card acceptance, a requirement that the Cardholder waive a right to dispute a Transaction.

-3.1 Communication of Fees3.1.1 The Merchant agrees that it may elect to be charged Fees in blended form as set out in the Service Schedule.
-The Merchant understands that it may request unblended Fees and specified information on the components of such Fees applicable with respect to each category and brand of Cards for those Cards that are subject to Regulation (EU) 2015/751 and in accordance with same to not to applicable Merchant discount rates unless specifically requested to do so by the Merchant.
+3.1.1 The Merchant agrees that it may elect to be charged Fees in blended form as set out in the Service Schedule.
+The Merchant understands that it may request unblended Fees and specified information on the components of such Fees applicable with respect to each category and brand of Cards for those Cards that are subject to Regulation (EU) 2015/751 and in accordance with same to not to apply Merchant discount rates unless specifically requested to do so by the Merchant.

 3.1.2 The Merchant may obtain information on the Interchange Fees as well as the relative rules and regulations from their respective websites (e.g. Visa ‐ visaeurope.com /Mastercard ‐ www.mastercard.com).